 The new command line options to support this are:

-- Tier3AOTBackEdgeThreshold (int): Back-edge threshold at which tier 3 on-stack replacement compilation is invoked.
-A back-edge is a branch backwards in the code which typically denotes a loop construct.
+Tier3AOTBackEdgeThreshold (int): Back-edge threshold at which tier 3 on-stack replacement compilation is invoked.
+A back-edge is a branch backward in the code which typically denotes a loop construct.

-- Tier3AOTInvocationThreshold (int): Compile if number of method invocations crosses this threshold if coming from AOT
+Tier3AOTInvocationThreshold (int): Compile if the number of method invocations crosses this threshold if coming from AOT

 This flag can be set as a per-method option.
 If a value is specified for a method, compilation thresholds for that method are scaled by both the value of the global flag and the value of the per-method flag.